DaniilTsytsora/BashScripts/README.md

-# BashScripts ❤
+# ❤ BashScripts ❤
-★Scripts in university★
+# 🌟 Scripts in university 🌟